BryceRussell/astro-json-element/README.md

 Create/define HTML elements using JSON objects

-[Tailwindcss](https://tailwindcss.com) is an easy way to style astro-json-elements without having to create global stylesheets or use inline styles
+The easiest way to use and style astro-json-elements is using the `style` attribute or using [tailwindcss classes](https://tailwindcss.com), it keeps your html and css together instead of being seperated by stylesheets

 ## Whats New?

+- `class` does not automatically use `class:list` Use `{'class:list': [...classes]}`  instead
 - Fixed class attribute showing when undefined
 - Added [`defaults`](#defaults) for defining default props for _child elements
 - Added slots to _child elements for more control over render order